SWITZERLAND 9 Days

 DAY 7

-• Depart Zermatt to Bern.
+• Depart Zermatt for Bern.

 • Visit Montreux and the impressive Château de Chillon.
 Highlights of the castle are its dungeons, grand halls, and courtyards. <Getting there>

-• Afterward stop for lunch in Lausanne at the lively city center, then continue to Bern.
+• Afterward, stop for lunch in Lausanne at the lively city center, then continue to Bern.

 • Bern - has been described by many visitors as Switzerland’s most beautiful city.